MikeTheFyke/tweeter/README.md

 #Tweeter is a single page twitter clone.

 Functional Requirements
-- Prmarily a client-side single Page App (SPA)
+- Primarily a client-side Single Page App (SPA)
-- The client-side app communicates with sewrver via AJAX
+- The client-side app communicates with server via AJAX
 - Tweets are persisted to MongoDB and survive server restart

 Display & Behaviour Requirements